riboseinc/ruby-vobject/README.md

 Vobject.parse("<ics/vcf file>")

-* Components, properties, and parameters are each objects.
+* Components, properties, and parameters are all objects.
+  * Each type of component is a distinct object.
 * The parameters of a property are represented as an array of parameter objects.
 * If a property has multiple values, given on separate lines, they are represented as an array of value properties.
 Each value hash may have its own parameters.